Cyber Security Nordic 2023 Program

-Carsten Maartmann-Moe, Head of Cyber and Digital Risk / CEO Transcendent Group Norway
+Carsten Maartmann-Moe, Head of Cyber and Digital Risk, / CEO Advisense Norway

 - When high-consequence, low-probability events such as global pandemics and war materializes, our risk models governing information security and privacy tend to fail.
 Why is that?
 And what do we need to change to move our thinking from risks to resilience?
 Carsten gives an overview of how risk quantification, resilience optimization security and privacy by design will help building more resilient businesses, products and services.

 16.45-18.30 Cybersecurity Annual Forecast 2024

 9.55-10.15 Adaptation and safe use of AI: Guidance for management, specialists and personnel